 - What happens if my first cycle is successful?

 If your first cycle is successful and you do not miscarry then this terminates this contract.
-In order for the second and third cycle to be $4000.00 each they must take place within 12 months of the first cycle Oocyte Pick Up (OPU – egg retrieval).
+In order for the second and third cycle to be $5,000.00 each.
 If you are successfully pregnant then you will not need to use these follow-up cycles.

 - What happens if I have a miscarriage?

 Most miscarriages occur in the first 12 weeks.
 If you have a miscarriage before 12 weeks, you can proceed with another 1 or 2 cycles as explained.
 As long as these occur within 12 months of the first egg retrieval.

 - How much do I pay and when?